rafa-rodriguess/ny_weather_impact_crash_uber_taxi/README.md

 As the names suggest, these two tables are supposed to help quantitative analysis of weather impact on Yellow, Green and Uber pickups and Car Crashs in New York city.

-Each row is a event (pickup ou crash) on a certain Date and Time.
+Each row is an event (pickup ou crash) on a certain Date and Time.
 The tables are almost the same, except that analysisPickupsDf has the Pickup company to distingue between services.

-Again.. many more can be done with the information ingested in the "Storage Blob".
+Again.. many more can be done with the information ingested in the "Storage Blob" (see **"Recommendations for how to use the data to come up with insights"**).
 This whole thing is a proof of concept of a "mini" data lake using Hadoop, Spark and AWS services.

 ##### analysisPickupsDf:
 ![](analysisPickupsDf.GIF)